ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 ### PostgreSQL

 Prevent single queries from taking up all of your database’s resources.

-Set a [statement timeout](http://www.postgresql.org/docs/9.4/static/runtime-config-client.html#GUC-STATEMENT-TIMEOUT) in your `config/database.yml`
+If you use Rails, add to your `config/database.yml`

 ```yml
 production: